HDLMake/hdl-make/docs/index.rst

 2. Generate a synthesis Makefile which contains all the information for building the associated ISE project in order to get a valid bitstream.

 So, once ``hdlmake`` has already generated the project and the Makefile, issuing a simple ``make`` command is enough to synthesize a valid bitstream.
-Then, we can issue a clean target for make in order to erase the most of the intermediate generated stuff and even a mrproper one to remove everything but the bitstream and the project.
+Then, we can issue a clean target for make in order to erase the most of the intermediate generated stuff and even a mrproper one to remove everything included the generated bitstreams.

 .. code-block:: bash